JoyceMatos/Library/README.md

 - The **LibraryDataStore** is an object that stores any information that is needed from the server.

-- Both the **APIClient** and **DataStore** objects are singletons.
+- Both the **APIClient** and **LibraryDataStore** objects are singletons.
 These objects are marked `final` and have a private initializer to prevent this object from being instantiated in other areas of the app.
 In addition, these objects hold a `sharedInstance` property to allow other objects to easily retrieve and send data to this instance.

 - The object used to model the book and encapsulate data from the server is called `Book` and is written in Objective-C. In doing so, the `Book` object is always unwrapped and checked for NSNull values.

 - **Error** is a file, and type, that includes a protocol that responds to various errors throughout the app with an appropriate message based on the error type.

-- **Endpoint** is a file, and type, that generates the URL used to make API calls based in a particular endpoint.
+- **Endpoint** is a file, and type, that generates the URL used to make API calls based on a particular endpoint.

 - **SocialMedia**, is a file, and type that determines the service for any given platform.